 The deductions of the Trust consist of severance taxes and administrative expenses.
 In addition, each Unit holder is entitled to depletion deductions because the Royalties constitute "economic interests" in oil and gas properties for federal income tax purposes.
-Each Unit holder is entitled to amortize the cost of the Units through cost depletion over the life of the Royalties or, if greater, through percentage depletion equal to 15 percent of gross income.
+Each Unit holder is entitled to amortize the cost of the Units through cost depletion over the life of the Royalties or, if greater, through percentage depletion equal to 15 percent of gross income, limited to 100% of the net income from such royalty.
 Unlike cost depletion, percentage depletion is not limited to a Unit holder's depletable tax basis in the Units.
 Rather, a Unit holder is entitled to a percentage depletion deduction as long as the applicable Underlying Properties generate gross income.
 Percentage depletion is allowed on proven properties acquired after October 11, 1990.
 For Units acquired after such date, Unit holders should compute both percentage depletion and cost depletion from each property and claim the larger amount as a deduction on their income tax returns.
-The Trustee has estimated the cost depletion for January through December 2017, and it appears that percentage depletion will exceed cost depletion for some of the Unit holders.